pkcoups/terra_grant_notifi/Terra Grant Proposal Template.md

 Paul Kim : Director of Product at Circle (New Circle Account Platform + Circle Yield (CEFI), Director of Product at Oracle Cloud Infrastructure (Developer Tools + Messaging and Observability.
 Launched Oracle Notification Service + Oracle Critical Engineering Alert and Notifications aka PagerDuty replacement), GPM at Grab (Launched GrabPay for 6 Countries for P2M and Product Lead and Architecht of the merchant platform), Apevera (co founder for identity management and security profiling)

 Nimesh Amin : Senior engineering leader at OfferUp Inc (owned Search and Inventory systems).
 Architect at Oracle Cloud Infrastructure (Architect for organization that owns Streaming/Messaging/Email/Inter-service Connectors).
 Principal engineer at Microsoft on Xbox (owned E2E video/tv passthrough pipelines on Xbox, along with video streaming).
 Architect at iStreamPlanet, now acquired by Turner Broadcasting (designed and built foundational components such as segment pub/sub for reliable, distributed transcoding of video assets for VoD and live video).

-Please describe the team's relevant experience.
-If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
-For research-related grants, references to past publications and projects in a related domain are helpful.

 ### Team Code Repos